zloirock/core-js/README.md

 - ES6 logic for `@@isConcatSpreadable` and `@@species` (in most places) can be polyfilled without problems, but it will cause a serious slowdown in popular cases in some engines.
 It will be polyfilled when it will be implemented in modern engines.
 - ES7 `SIMD`. `core-js` doesn't add polyfill of this feature because of large size and some other reasons.
 You can use [this polyfill](https://github.com/tc39/ecmascript_simd/blob/master/src/ecmascript_simd.js).
 - `window.fetch` is not a cross-platform feature, in some environments it make no sense.
 For this reason, I don't think it should be in `core-js`.
 Looking at a large number of requests it *may be*  added in the future.
 Now you can use, for example, [this polyfill](https://github.com/github/fetch).
+- ECMA-402 `Intl` is missed because of size.
+You can use [this polyfill](https://github.com/andyearnshaw/Intl.js/).